 How Much Physical Activity Should I Do?

-- Adults should do at least 150 minutes (2 hours and 30 minutes) a week of moderate-intensity, or 75 minutes (1 hour and 15 minutes) a week of vigorous-intensity aerobic physical activity, or an equivalent combination of moderate- and vigorous-intensity aerobic activity.
+- Adults should do at least 150 minutes (2 hours and 30 minutes) a week of moderate-intensity, or 75 minutes (1 hour and 15 minutes) a week of vigorous-intensity aerobic physical activity, or an equivalent combination of moderate and vigorous-intensity aerobic activity.

 - Children and adolescents should do 60 minutes (1 hour) or more of physical activity daily.

-If you have an existing chronic disease or condition, you can and should, in most cases, still do physical activity.
+You can and should, in most cases, still do physical activity.
 Check with your physical therapist or physician to be sure that you are healthy enough for exercise, and to find out what physical activities are safe for you.

 People With Disabilities